rebeccachoo/react-graph-with-date-and-data/README.md

 This project was to get a number of new corona cases and date to represent to a graph.
 The app will store your data into the firebase.

-## Available Scripts
+## Installation

-In the project directory, you can run:
+run `npm i react-date-picker` on your terminal to install the date-picker.

 ### `npm start`